Compensation, rebooking and refunds based on airline size

-Large airlines are those that have carried more than two million passengers in each of the two preceding years.
-All other airlines are small (e.g., First Air, Harbour Air).
+Large airlines within the meaning of the Air Passenger Protection Regulations are those that have carried more than two million passengers in each of the two preceding years.
+All other airlines are considered small.

 If a small airline is carrying passengers on behalf of a large airline under a contract, they would have to follow the large carrier obligations for those passengers.
 This includes, for example, situations where a small airline is operating a flight, but some or all the passengers on the flight have bought the ticket from another large airline (code share or capacity purchase agreement).